sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/oracle-to-ps.md

     ![Screenshot showing the process to add psql to the PATH variable.](./media/adding-psql-loc-to-path.png "Adding psql to PATH variable")

 4. Reopen the command prompt in the `C:\ora2pg\nw_migration` directory.
-    - Enter the following command to run the **NW-psql.sql** file to create tables in the **NW** database.
-    - Enter your database's DNS name as the value passed to the -h flag.
-    - If the connection is successful, you will be asked to enter your password.
-    - Then, the command prompt should show a sequence of **CREATE TABLE** statements.
+Then, enter the following command to run the **NW-psql.sql** file to create tables in the **NW** database.
+Enter your database's DNS name as the value passed to the -h flag.
+If the connection is successful, you will be asked to enter your password.
+Then, the command prompt should show a sequence of **CREATE TABLE** statements.
     ```
     psql -U NW@[DB Name] -h [DB Name].postgres.database.azure.com -d NW < schema\tables\NW-psql.sql
     ```